viamrobotics/docs/docs/extend/modular-resources/_index.md

 Modular resources may depend on other built-in resources or other modular resources, and vice versa.
 The Viam RDK handles dependency management.

+If you choose to rely on explicit dependencies, you'll need to add dependencies in the `depends_on` field when you configure an instance of your modular resource.
+You can instead define your module with implicit dependencies as shown in the [example code above](#code-your-module).
+See the `validate_config` and `reconfigure` functions in the Python example, or `init()` in the Go example.

 #### Start-up